Welcome to Year 1

 Reading: We are currently enjoying a variety of books in the classroom, reading our own personal reading books and also taking part in Guided Reading sessions in small groups.
-Maths: We will be learning how to measure and record height, length and weight,
+Maths: We will be learning how to write numbers in words, add and subtract, measure volume and capacity,